eres-lnu/ALADINO_Project/README.md

 # ALADINO: Aligning Architectures for Digital Twin of the Organization
-The ALADINO project aims at establishing a set of sound engineering methodologies, methods and tools for modeling, evaluating, and evolving a Digital Twin of an Organization.
+The ALADINO project aims at establishing a set of sound engineering methodologies, methods and tools for modeling, evaluating, and evolving a Digital Twin of the Organization.

 ## About the project